numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

    * - ``(a>0.5)``
      - ``(a>0.5)``
      - matrix whose i,jth element is (a_ij > 0.5).
-The Matlab result is an
+The MATLAB result is an
        array of 0s and 1s.
 The NumPy result is an array of the boolean values ``False`` and ``True``.